PT Corner - Strengthening for Runners

 Stretches from Capital Area Runners' Asst Coach and Physical Therapist, Lauren Shaub DPT

 Lauren Shaub, DPT, a Physical Therapist at Virginia Hospital Center, as well as Capital Area Runners Asst.
-Coach, has put together some stretches for our runners.
-Stretching plays an important role for runners; it increases flexibility and prevents injuries.
-Also check out our Strengthening for Runners page to see the exercises Lauren recommends.
+Coach, has put together some Strengthening Exercises for our runners.
+Strength Training helps runners in many ways; it improves form, it aids in working muscles not used during running to help prevent injuries, making you stonger, fitter and faster!
+Also check out our Stretching for Runners page to see the stretches Lauren recommends.

 Strengthening for Runners: These are some starter exercises for core and leg strength.
 You can perform them 3-4 times per week.